This is an automatically generated PDF version of the online resource lebanon.mom-gmr.org/en/ retrieved on 2024/10/07 at 04:14

 Regulatory Safeguards: Net Neutrality

-Protecting net neutrality is essential to safeguarding media diversity because it guarantees equal ability to access and disseminate information, opinions, perspectives, etc. online, which is essential to media diversity in general in a connected society.
-As the accurate measure of media diversity is based on media consumer behavior (i.e., the total content consumers usually choose), and as more people are getting their news online where most news is now reported, online media is a significant indicator and supplier of media diversity overall.
-Thus, it is important that this platform not be hindered.
+Protecting net neutrality is essential to safeguarding media diversity because it guarantees equal ability to access and disseminate information, opinions, perspectives, etc. online, which is essential to media diversity in general, in our post-Internet society.
+As the accurate measure of media diversity is based on media consumer behaviour (i.e., the total content consumers usually choose, and as more people are getting their news online where most news is now reported, online media is a significant indicator and supplier of media diversity overall.
+Thus, it is important that this platform not be hindered to more closely reflect traditional media platforms.
+Hindering the ability of the open Internet to facilitate the supply of media diversity, along with other negative consequences, is precisely what will happen without net neutrality protections.

 Why?